britive/terraform-provider-britive/docs/data-sources/identity_provider.md

 ## Argument Reference

-The following arguments are supported:
+The following argument is supported:

-* `name` - (Required) The name of the identity provider.
+* `name` - (Required): The name of the identity provider.

+  For example, `Britive`

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to the above arguments , the following attributes are exported:

-* `id` - an identifier for the data source
+* `id` - an identifier for the data source.